mlc-ai/mlc-en/chapter_introduction/index.md

 The machine learning compilation process usually comes with the several goals:

 **Integration and dependency minimization.** The process of deployment usually involves integration — assembling necessary elements together for the deployment app.
 For example, if we want to enable an android camera app to classify flowers, we will need to assemble the necessary code that runs the flower classification models, but not necessarily other parts that are not related to the model (e.g. we do not need to include an embedding table lookup code for NLP applications).
-The ability to assemble and minimize the necessary dependencies is quite important to reduce the overall size and increase the possible number of environments that the app can deploy to.
+The ability to assemble and minimize the necessary dependencies is quite important to reduce the overall size and increase the possible number of environments that the app can be deployed to.

-**Leveraging hardware native acceleration.** Each deployment environment comes with its own set of native acceleration techniques, many of which are especially development for ML.
+**Leveraging hardware native acceleration.** Each deployment environment comes with its own set of native acceleration techniques, many of which are especially developed for ML.
 One goal of the machine learning compilation process is to leverage that hardware's native acceleration.
 We can do it through building deployment forms that invoke native acceleration libraries or generate code that leverages native instructions such as TensorCore.

 **Optimization in general.** There are many equivalent ways to run the same model execution.
 The common theme of MLC is optimization in different forms to transform the model execution in ways that minimize memory usage or improve execution efficiency.